zinzloun/zinzloun/README.md

-- 👋 I’m a zinzloun, @salut
+👋 I’m a zinzloun, @salut
-- 👀 A forever И00Ь
-- 🌱 I'm off from social media, you wont miss me

 <!---
 zinzloun/zinzloun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.